DeanRickles/arch-steam-headless/README.md

 ### Version Notes:
+    v1.0.9 - 07/05/2022
-    v1.0.8 - 07/05/2022
+    * removed amdvlk as it caused amd cpu's to fail using vulkan. v1.0.8 - 07/05/2022
     * reverted locate to use US until i get time to fix it. v1.0.7 - 07/05/2022